adubois/qubes-app-linux-yubikey/README.md

 If the authentication fails, you can try to retype the password and press enter as you may have done a typo.

-Do not generate a new OTP as you would expose yourself to hold and play attacks.
-The attacker could retain the first OTP until you issued a second one, at which time the attacker can send the first one, holding the next valid token for the next time you are away.
-This type of attacks would however only succeed if you typed a wrong password while the USB VM decided to hold your OTP.
+Note: Do not generate a second OTP as you would expose yourself to hold and play attacks.
+In this case the attacker would compromise your USB VM and retain the first OTP until you issued a second one, at which time the attacker can send the first OTP, holding the next valid one for when you are away.
+The attacker would also need to learn your password either via a camera, a microphone or a motion detector.

 Once you have typed the correct password, if the authentication fails, it is assumed that the USB VM may be compromised and the OTP authentication method